dapperfu/TI-89/README.md

 I recently found my TI-89s and pulled all of the files using tilp2.

-The text versions were converted using [TI-Graph Link 89](https://education.ti.com/en/us/software/details/en/A2E9B3DFCB44490DBD5449E05721767D/ti-graph-link-for-windows) running under WINE.
+The text versions were converted using [TI-Graph Link 89](https://education.ti.com/en/us/software/details/en/A2E9B3DFCB44490DBD5449E05721767D/ti-graph-link-for-windows) running under WINE using Python to automate the process.